The climate is changing

 Climate change is now a fact, but is it a bad thing?
 Yes, it is.
 Global warming caused by humanity is causing a very rapid climate change, much quicker than nature itself would cause.
 It's not climate change itself which is a problem, as the climate is always changing.
 It's the pace that is causing, and will cause, many problems around the globe.
 There are upsides too, like the possibility of better growing crops in temperate climate zones, but the disadvantages and risks are far greater.
 That goes for Switzerland as well.

-Switzerland is taking many measures to protect the environment and prevent climate change, but obviously can't stop a global problem from having an effect on the Alps.
-Many predicted effects are already becoming a reality, but long term effects are hard to predict.
-For example, there's still a chance that global warming will have a cooling effect on Western Europe, if the thermohaline circulation in the Atlantic shuts down or slows down.
+Switzerland is taking many measures to protect the environment and prevent climate change.
+But it obviously can't stop a global problem from having an effect on the Alps.
+Many predicted effects are already becoming a reality.

 Things you can do to protect the Alps